MikeOrtiz/TouchImageView/README.md

 ## Limitations

 TouchImageView does not yet support pinch image rotation.
 Also, `FIT_START` and `FIT_END` scaleTypes are not yet supported.

-## Usage

-Place TouchImageView.java in your project.
-It can then be used the same as ImageView.

-    TouchImageView img = (TouchImageView) findViewById(R.id.img);

-If you are using TouchImageView in XML, then you must provide the full package name, because it is a custom view.

-    <com.ortiz.touchview.TouchImageView
-	    android:id="@+id/img”
-	    android:layout_width="match_parent"
-	    android:layout_height="match_parent" />

 ## API